 4. Financial Statement through November 30, 2016

 Mark informed the Board of a few errors on the financial statement.
 The first one was on Memo #16-30, the sentence “The revenues do not reflect work completed during October and November for contracts that are billed monthly or quarterly” should read “The revenues do not reflect work completed during November for contracts that are billed monthly or quarterly.”
 On the Balance sheet as noted on November 30th under Assets, the $79,760 should be changed to $63,165 to reflect the total minus the NYSERDA and CD line.
-The vendor line item should not be included because that money is going to sub-contractors.
+The vendor line item is not be included because that money is going to sub-contractors.

 The financial statement represents activities through November 30, 2016.
 Through the first eleven months, revenues are at 81% and expenses are at 88%.
 There is approximately $63,165 cash in the bank and outstanding receivables totaling $313,953.
 The receivables reflect the payment due to CDRPC through the third quarter.